SeamlessDistribution/woocommerce-seqr-payment-gateway/README.md

 Plugin can be installed by copping all plugin files to the woocommerce directory.

-Plugin configuration properties available on Woocommerce administration page Extensions > Payments > SEQR.
+Plugin configuration properties available on Woocommerce administration page WooCommerce > Settings > Checkout > SEQR.

 Contact Seamless on integrations@seamless.se to get the right settings for the SOAP url, Terminal ID and Terminal Password.